 My only exception is snagging one of those 24 hour layovers because those are freebies anyway.
 Thanks to one of these layovers, we got to hang out at the Blue Lagoon in Iceland on our way home from London last March.
 It might have not been enough time to cross Iceland off my bucket list but it was definitely a bonus for the overall trip.
 Plenty of airlines offer extended layovers now and I highly recommend it.

-Things to consider while planning for Venice
+Things to consider while deciding how many days to spend in Venice

 In 2017, we allocated 2 weeks in Italy to explore and, oh baby, was it amazing!
 We traveled from the North to the South and back up again.
 We cruised the canals of Venice in a gondola and gazed at the Amalfi Coast from the seat of a boat.
 The picturesque views were as if we stepped out of a magazine.
 I wouldn’t take back a single experience or cut out a single city, but we definitely wore ourselves out and even cut ourselves short in a couple of places.